+A feng shui apartment reflects a balance between yin and yang energies.
 All apartment buildings have positive and negative feng shui features.
-You can't change the apartment building or other structural features, but you certainly can add elements and other feng shui cures and remedies.
+While you can't change the apartment building or other structural features, you can add elements and other feng shui cures and remedies.

 Just as you would do when selecting a home, you want to first pay attention to what surrounds the apartment complex.
 This includes natural and man-made features.

 - Is the apartment beside or diagonally across from a hospital, funeral home, or other activity that is associated with negative energy?
 If so, you may want to consider living elsewhere.